trabetti/envoy-hystrix-dashboard-demo/README.md

 * Connection #0 to host 172.18.0.7 left intact
 ```

-### Generate heavier traffic
+### Generate automated traffic
 Use the included script to run infinite curl loop per service

 `run_infinite_curl.sh SERVICE_NUMBER`

-SERVICE_NUMBER should match the last part of the prefix in front-envoy.json (e.g. 1,2,3,slow).
+SERVICE_NUMBER should match the last part of the prefix in front-envoy.yaml (e.g. 1,2,3,slow).

-This script that executes infinte curl commands until stopped.
+This script executes infinte curl commands until stopped.